safespring/docs/content/storage/s3fs.md

 This file must have the permissions `0600`.
 It is also possible to put the contents in `/etc/passwd-s3fs`.
 The rights for this file must be set to `0640`.

 ### 3. Mount the S3-storag
-To mount the S3-storage (and to set up cache in order to increase performance:
+To mount the S3-storage (and to set up cache in order to increase performance):

 ```
 $ sudo mkdir /tmp/cache